 Other areas of the face can also be improved with botulinum toxin, such as neck wrinkles, fine lines and facial wrinkles bitterness.
 It may also correct a drooping mouth, and in some cases a falling nose.

-Botulinum toxin is also a treatment dyshidrosis (excessive sweating), typically at the armpit, palm of the hand, foot or scalp.
+Botox geneva is also a treatment dyshidrosis (excessive sweating), typically at the armpit, palm of the hand, foot or scalp.

-Botulinum toxin is a series of usually not painful injections, using a fine needle.
+Botox geneva is a series of usually not painful injections, using a fine needle.
 The treatment time is a few minutes.
 Patients can resume their normal activities after the injections.